aliheydari-cl/Media-player/README.md

 # Media Player

-A simple Media player application using QML.
+A simple Media player application using QML and C++.

 ## Description

-This application is a basic media player built using Qt Quick and QML.
+This application is a basic media player built using QML and C++.
 It supports playback of video files with formats like mp4, avi, mkv, mov, wmv, and provides basic media controls such as play, pause, forward, and playback speed adjustment.
 It also includes features for managing playlists, adjusting volume, and user-friendly interface animations.

 ## Features

 - Media playback with support for various video formats.
+- Create database using C++ class
-- Playlist management: Add videos on the playlist.
+- Playlist management: Add and remove videos in the playlist and database.
 - Playback controls: Play, pause, forward, and adjust playback speed.
 - Volume control: Adjust volume and mute/unmute.
 - User-friendly interface with animations.